chkdsk Command with Examples

 Note: The table mentions online and offline scanning.
 In the chkdsk context, an online scan is performed while the volume is still mounted.
 An offline scan dismounts the volume to fix errors.

-/BClear the list of bad clusters, re-scan the drive for errors, and recover readable information.
+/BClears the list of bad clusters, rescans the drive for errors, and recovers readable information.
 Use this switch only with NTFS partitions.

-/RScan for bad sectors and recover non-corrupted information.
+/RScans for bad sectors and recovers non-corrupted information.
 If the /scan option is not included, chkdsk also attempts to fix the disk errors.

-/XForce-dismount the drive and fix any errors on the disk.
+/XForce-dismounts the drive and fixes any errors on the disk.

 How to Run chkdsk

 chkdsk is a command-line interface (CLI) tool available in Windows Command Prompt and Windows PowerShell.
-The following steps show how to access the CLI with the administrative privileges to run the command.
+The following steps show how to access PowerShell with the administrative privileges to run the command:

-2. Type PowerShell.
+1. Type PowerShell in the bottom search bar.
 The Windows PowerShell item appears in the list of programs.

 Note: To use chkdsk in the Command Prompt, search for Command Prompt instead of PowerShell.